md-zaman/jenkins-learning/Notes.md

 2. To copy the above file to a container: docker cp script.sh jenkins:/tmp/script.sh

-    Now, we can execute the same from our Jenkins by mentioning the path in the shell box.
+    Now, we can execute the same from our Jenkins Console by mentioning the path in the shell box.
 Open the job and under 'Build' under 'Execute shell':

     /tmp/script.sh Md Zaman